 Heat the oven and prep the pans.
-Arrange a rack in the middle of the oven and heat to 375°F. Coat 2 (9-inch) round cake pans with cooking spray and line the bottom of each pan with a parchment paper round.
+Arrange a rack in the middle of the oven and heat to 375°F. Coat 2 (9-inch) round cake pans with cooking spray and line the bottom of each pan with a parchment paper round; set aside.

 Bloom the chocolate.
 Place the cocoa and water in small bowl and stir into a thick paste.

 Add the cocoa mixture to the milk mixture.
-Add the bloomed cocoa mixture into the pan of warmed milk and whisk until smooth.
-Set aside to cool to room temperature before adding to the cake batter.
+Add the bloomed cocoa mixture to the milk mixture and whisk until smooth.
+Set aside to cool to room temperature.
+Meanwhile, prepare the dry ingredients.

 Whisk together the flour, leaveners, and salt.
 Place the flour, baking powder, baking soda, and salt in a medium bowl and whisk to combine; set aside.

 Cream together the butter and sugar until light and fluffy.
-Place the butter and sugar in a stand mixer fitted with a paddle attachment.
-(Alternatively, use an electric hand mixer and large bowl.
+When the chocolate-milk mixture is ready, place the butter and sugar in a stand mixer fitted with a paddle attachment.
+(Alternatively, use an electric hand mixer and large bowl.)
 Beat on medium speed until light and fluffy, about 3 minutes.
 Stop and scrape down the sides of the bowl.

 Add the yolks, followed by the chocolate mixture.
 With the mixer on low speed, add the egg yolks one at a time.
 Once fully incorporated, stop the mixer and scrape down the sides of the bowl.
-Return the mixer to low speed and slowly add chocolate-milk mixture.
-Beat in the vanilla.
+Return the mixer to low speed and slowly add the chocolate-milk mixture.
+Beat in the vanilla until combined.

-Add the flour mixture.
-Remove the bowl from the mixer and fold the flour mixture into the cake batter — don't worry if there are a few dry spots, there's more folding ahead.
+Fold in the flour mixture.
+Remove the bowl from the mixer.
+Add the flour mixture and fold it in by hand with a rubber spatula — don't worry if there are a few dry spots, there's more folding ahead.